This project focused on the impact of domestic and family violence (DFV) on parenting.

 - How does a reported history of DFV affect mother-child and father-child relationships?

 - How do mothers who have experienced DFV perceive it has affected their relationship with their children?

 - To what extent have these mothers had contact with relevant services and was this contact helpful or unhelpful?

-A range of publications for the general community, policy makers, practitioners and researchers will be developed from this project to inform policy and practice strategies that respond to the needs of mothers and children who have experienced DFV.
-The project will also support the further development of approaches to working with DFV perpetrators in the context of their parenting.
+A range of publications for the general community, policy makers, practitioners and researchers was developed from this project to inform policy and practice strategies that respond to the needs of mothers and children who have experienced DFV.
+The project supports the further development of approaches to working with DFV perpetrators in the context of their parenting.